ChitambarLab/SignalingDimension.jl/docs/src/signaling_dimension.md

 systems as there exist qubit system that cannot be simulated by a single bit of classical communication, but require shared randomness to perform the simulation [^deVicente2017].

+!!! note "Note:"
-SignalingDimension.jl considers the signaling dimension in the context of signaling devices that have classical inputs and outputs.
+    SignalingDimension.jl considers the signaling dimension of signaling devices that have classical inputs and outputs (see [Signaling Correlations](@ref)).
-Within this framework, the signaling dimension can be certified for quantum and classical signaling systems alike.
+    The signaling dimension can be certified for quantum and classical signaling systems alike.

 ## Definition